klippa-app/go-pdfium/experimental/BENCHMARKS.md

   becomes essentially free on wazero, and wazero is faster than wazy in that mode (wazy: 17.6 s on the same files).
 - **#2529 + #2530** improve default execution a little further (another 4% on the corpus, 0.86x on the image page, 0.60x on JPEG encode) but do not touch the close-on-context-done cost.

-The two changes are independent, so the combination of all three PRs is the one to look forward to.
+- **All three together** behave as the sum of the parts: the default corpus matches #2529 + #2530 (64.6 s, 0.93x), and the interruptible corpus matches #2533 (14.2 s, 0.22x).
+Nothing regresses when they are combined, so this is the configuration to look forward to: a few percent faster than today, and `WithCloseOnContextDone` at no cost.